Bill Ackman: Support of Israel

-Bill Ackman has expressed support for Israel's actions in the Gaza war and called for people who disagree to lose their jobs or be expelled from their schools.
+Bill Ackman has expressed support for Israel's actions in the Gaza war and signed a pledge "not to hire students who participate in demonstrations against Israel."

-On October 8, 2023, following the October 7 attacks, several Harvard undergraduate student groups signed a letter condemning statements from Israeli officials promising to "open the gates of hell" in Gaza, blamed Israeli apartheid for the war, and said Israel's blockade turned Gaza into an "open-air prison".
+On October 8, 2023, following the October 7 attacks, several Harvard undergraduate student groups signed a letter holding Israel "entirely responsible" for the War in Gaza, blamed Israeli apartheid for the war, and said Israel's blockade turned Gaza into an "open-air prison".
 The letter called on Harvard to "take action to stop the ongoing annihilation of Palestinians."
 In response, Ackman demanded the publication of the names of all students involved in signing the letter so that he could ensure his company and others do not "inadvertently hire" any of the signatories.
-Ackman posted, "One should not be able to hide behind a corporate shield when issuing statements supporting the actions of terrorists," and the names "should be made public so their views are publicly known".

-Ackman's stance had support by other CEOs such as Jonathan Neman.
 Former Harvard president Lawrence Summers said Ackman's request for a list of names constituted McCarthyism.

-Ackman was involved in a long-standing WhatsApp group chat with Israeli military leaders and top US business leaders with the stated goal to "change the narrative" in favor of Israel by conveying "the atrocities committed by Hamas" and "help [Israel] win the war" on U.S. public opinion following U.S. protests against the Gaza war.
-Information about the WhatsApp group chat was reported by The Washington Post on May 16, 2024.
-Members of the group chat discussed how they received private briefings by, and worked closely with, members of the Israeli government, including former Israeli prime minister Naftali Bennett; Benny Gantz, a member of the Israeli war cabinet; and Israel's ambassador to the United States, Michael Herzog.
-Group members, including Ackman, worked with the Israeli government to screen a film titled "Bearing Witness to the October 7th Massacre", which shows footage compiled by the Israeli Defense Forces portraying killings committed by Hamas on October 7.
+Ackman was a member of a long-standing WhatsApp group chat with Israeli military leaders and top US business leaders with the stated goal to "change the narrative" in favor of Israel by conveying "the atrocities committed by Hamas" and "help [Israel] win the war" on U.S. public opinion following U.S. protests against the Gaza war.
+Group members, including Ackman, worked with the Israeli government to screen a film titled "Bearing Witness to the October 7th Massacre", which shows footage compiled by the Israel Defense Forces portraying killings committed by Hamas on October 7.
 Screenings of the film were conducted in New York City and, with Ackman's help, at Harvard University, his alma mater.